refjosh/formatus/README.md

 // result => -73
 ```

-Also, checkout the documention on [Temperature API](./docs/temperature.md)
+Also, checkout the full documention on [Temperature API](./docs/temperature.md)

 # License